rambosaiyan3/JRLIB/entities-example.md

 	private String password;

   # the use of @SQLColumn is optional,
-  # if we do not use, we get default size of the field
+  # if we do not use, we get default size of the field, and the same name of the attribute
   # SALARY DECIMAL(5,2)
   private BigDecimal salary;